 - ¼ cup unsalted butter room temperature

-In a large bowl whisk together flour, baking soda, salt, sugars and cinnamon.
+- In a large bowl whisk together flour, baking soda, baking powder, salt, sugars and cinnamon.
 Create a well in the center of the flour mixture.

 - Fold in the grated zucchini and blueberries to the batter.

-- Add the powdered sugar, vanilla, and salt and beat until smooth.
+- Add the powdered sugar, salt, vanilla, and heavy cream and beat until smooth.

 - Frost cooled cake with cream cheese frosting and garnish with additional blueberries if desired.